Why Choose Tour-Mate?

 The Alamo indicated that it was unhappy with this third party’s sales effort, as the revenue being generated was needed to help The Alamo fund on-going operations.
 Changing audio tour providers would mean more than simply swapping out hardware.
 Upon examination The Alamo discovered that it did not have complete ownership of its tour content.
 Such a change to a different hardware provider would likely entail creation of new tour content in multiple languages.
 While Alamo curatorial and education staff were willing and able to write new tour content, there was no budget for translation services and tour production in multiple languages.

-Tour-Mate created a multi-year package for The Alamo that included the provision of translation and production services provision of our SC550 Listening Wands a random access audio tour platform perfect for multilingual tour offerings, and a combination of on-site and depot equipment service.
+Tour-Mate created a multi-year package for The Alamo that included the provision of translation and production services, provision of our SC550 Listening Wands a random access audio tour platform perfect for multilingual tour offerings, and a combination of on-site and depot equipment service.
 Control of audio tour distribution, as well as rental pricing decisions, were handed over directly to The Alamo.
 Their success at revenue generation is now a function of its own efforts and not those of a third party.
 As a result of the package created by Tour-Mate, ownership of all tour productions will reside with The Alamo.
 We further empowered this client by providing them with the software and training which enabled them to change their tour content at will.
 While Tour-Mate stands ready and able to assist in further content creation, The Alamo is free to create content in whatever manner that best fulfills its long term objectives.

 The Biltmore Estate